Brexit Party MP Candidates –

 Some candidates including Mandy Childs in Bromsgrove and Mr Pew have confirmed to me that they applied online and made it through the application process and there’s every reason to believe that most of those semi-anonymous names did the same.

 But, Pete is not convinced.
 His experience has left him jaded and disheartened with Farage’s party.
 Like many other ordinary people who have volunteered their services, he feels that the whole thing was fixed from the start and favoured friends of the party hierarchy.

 “Deceit needs to be called out regardless of ideology,” he told me.
 And judging from my bulging inbox, he’s not alone in that sentiment.

 In the meantime, with 550 candidates still to be declared, you can be sure that we’ll be keeping a close eye on Nigel and Richard’s chumocracy in the coming weeks.

-Byline Times has contacted the Brexit Party for a response.
+Byline Times contacted the Brexit Party for comment but did not receive a response.